ABCD-ReproNim/exercises/week_5/week_5_quiz.md

 **Question 5**

+Which of these are methodological considerations associated with the ABCD study design?

 - Environmental exposures might change the developmental trajectory
 - Alternate forms of tests must be administered to account for potential practice effects
 - Overlapping assessments of youngest and oldest subjects